-As of the date of this proxy statement, our Board is currently comprised of seven (7) independent directors, one (1) former employee director (former CEO of Cohu), and one (1) employee director.
-One of our independent directors, Mr. Ciardella, is not standing for re-election at the Meeting, and as of the Meeting date, the Board intends to reduce the size of the Board to eight (8) directors.
+As of the date of this proxy statement, our Board is currently comprised of six (6) independent directors, one (1) non-independent, non-executive director (former CEO of Cohu), and one (1) executive director (our CEO).
+One of our independent directors, Mr. Titinger, is not standing for re-election at the Meeting, and as of the Meeting date, the Board intends to reduce the size of the Board to seven (7) directors.
 Our corporate governance principles provide that the Board will fill the Chairperson and Chief Executive Officer positions based upon the Board's view of what is in Cohu's best interests at any point in time and do not prevent our Chief Executive Officer from also serving as our Chairperson of the Board.
 Our Board evaluates its leadership structure and elects the Chairperson and the Chief Executive Officer based on the criteria it deems to be appropriate and in the best interests of Cohu and its stockholders, given the circumstances at the time of such election.
 While we have in the past had one person serve as Chairperson of the Board and Chief Executive Officer, the positions are currently held by separate individuals.